Are you looking to refresh your Board membership?

 Or are you facing a specific challenge that demands difficult top-level decision making?

 A&B NI Board Matching Programmes: Our Board Bank and Young Professionals on Arts Boards programmes match strategic thinkers from our business membership with the Boards of our Arts Member organisations.
 This benefits everyone: the new Board members develop their leadership skills in a different environment, and the arts organisation taps into the fresh insights and specialist skill set of their newest member.
-Click here todownload more information, orclick here to download an application form.
+Find out more about the Young Professionals Programme here, and the Board Bank programme here.

 Free Governance Healthchecks – space to discuss your current governance practice objectively and in confidence